Check out our recap video from the 2017 event to see what CHRD is all about

 CHRD provides a stimulating educational environment for both researchers and trainees, with opportunities for trainees to participate in poster sessions and the Dr. GoodBear’s Den oral competition.

-The first evening of CHRD is open to the general public, and this year will feature some amazing and internationally recognized special guests.
-Stay tuned for exciting details!
+The first evening of CHRD is open to the general public, and this year will feature internationally renowned scientist and public speaker, Dr. Michael Skinner.
+Click here for more information.

 About this year’s theme